 Brands quickly made good use of this, too, to engage customers and offer them discounts and special promos through QR codes.
 Through those codes, they were also able to gather information about their customers and potential consumers.
 With this, they experienced a sales pipeline boost.

-However, there are more to QR codes than black-and-white images and promotions.
-Below, we discuss some of the reasons why your business should think about integrating QR code and solutions to your operations.
+However, there is more to QR Codes than black-and-white images and promotions.
+Below, we discuss some of the reasons why your business should think about integrating QR Codes into your operations.

 1. To create actionable and measurable media

 Traditional advertising media abounds wherever we are–billboards, newspapers, pamphlets, brochures, and many others.

 While it can catch the attention of numerous people, it is not exactly actionable and there is no way for the marketers to gauge its effectiveness when it comes to engagement.

 Enter QR codes.
 While you need to generate these digitally, it does not mean that they are confined to digital spaces.
 Brands, like Target and Walmart, are capitalizing this to engage customers while inside their stores.

 They entice people to scan the codes to access promotions and special discounts.

 Whenever an individual scans your code, you can see this reflected in the dashboard of your QR code generator software.
 It will also tell you the date, location, and device associated with the scans.
 This way, you can determine where most of your engaged audience members are and their device preferences, which can aid you in strategizing for future marketing campaigns.

 2. To spread visual marketing and brand information